Left Continue shopping

 Phylogenetic vouchers

-Maintaining authenticated cultures for DNA extraction and sequencing, supporting the taxonomic resolution needed to clarify the M. bambusinus / M. argentinus complex.
+Keep authenticated cultures alive for DNA extraction and sequencing, which is what it will take to finally sort out the M. bambusinus / M. argentinus tangle.

 About the Mutinus bambusinus liquid culture